-The Authority's Series 2019 bonds are rated A3 (stable outlook) by Moody's and A- (negative outlook) by Standard & Poor's.
-The Authority's Series 2011 bonds are rated A3 by Moody's with a stable outlook.
+The Authority's Series 2021 and 2019 bonds are rated A3 (stable outlook) by Moody's and A- (positive outlook) by Standard & Poor's.

 The Authority, through its Master Indenture of Trust, has agreed to maintain debt service coverage of not less than 1.25.
 Debt service coverage is calculated as defined in the Master Indenture of Trust.
 Historically, the Authority has maintained a coverage ratio significantly higher than its requirement.
-For 2020, 2019, and 2018, the Authority's debt service coverage was 2.94, 3.30, and 2.84, respectively.
+For 2021, 2020, and 2019, the Authority's debt service coverage was 3.06, 2.94, and 3.30, respectively.
 See footnote six within the notes to basic financial statements section for further information.